pvdz/preval/tests/cases/arr_mutation/shift_push_mutations_unroll_once2.md

 ## Todos triggered

-- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $array_slice
+- (todo) type trackeed tricks can possibly support method $array_slice
-- Calling a static method on an ident that is not global and not recorded: $arr_push
+- (todo) Calling a static method on an ident that is not global and not recorded: $arr_push

 ## Globals